dmuth/Dougs-Drupal-Tools/README.md

 - See what IPs a user or a list of users came from
 - See what users came from a given IP (helpful for spotting sockpuppets)
+- Search chats from the [Chat Room module](http://drupal.org/project/chatroom) to investigate and verify claims of abuse, harassment, and/or spam.

 Where can it be found?